arisac/docusaurus-boilerplate/docs/start.md

 :::info

-Site for other languages and search feature will not work in dev mode.
+Multi-languages and Search feature will not work in dev mode.

-Continue to run the build server
+They only work in build productions.

 :::